haskell/cabal/doc/cabal-package-description-file.rst

         build-depends:    foo:foo-internal, base
         default-language: Haskell2010

-Another example of the use of internal libraries is a package that includes one or more executables but does not include a public library.
+Another example of the use of sublibraries is a package that includes one or more executables but does not include a public library.

-Internal libraries can be used to incorporate (vendor or bundle) an external dependency into a package, effectively simulating *private dependencies*.
+Sublibraries can be used to incorporate (vendor or bundle) an external dependency into a package, effectively simulating *private dependencies*.
 Below is an example: